The easy misunderstanding

 5. Cleanup after the notice is sent

 Passwords still need to be reset.
-Access has to be tightened.
-Vendor conversations have to happen.
+Access needs tightening.
+Vendors need follow-up.
 Procedures get rewritten.
-Staff need to know what changes.
-The office has to get boring again, which sounds simple and never quite is.
+Staff need to know what changed.
+The office has to get boring again.
+That takes longer than owners expect.

 The part people price wrong